nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 | English (default)         | Swedish                         | Norwegian              | Finnish             | Dutch                   | Danish                | Icelandic         | German             |
 |---------------------------|---------------------------------|------------------------|---------------------|-------------------------|-----------------------|-------------------|--------------------|
 | Go to the note reference. | Gå tillbaka till notreferensen. | Gå til notereferansen. | Siirry viitteeseen. | Ga naar nootreferentie. | Gå til notereference. | Aftur í tilvísun. | Gehe zur Referenz. |

+### Additional valid markup
+In addition to the features documented above, the Nordic Guidelines recognise some additional markup constructions that are allowed in valid 2024-1 files.

+Suppliers do not need to observe these unless specifically requested by Ordering Agencies, as they will mostly be used in post production at the Ordering Agencies.
+They are listed here primarily for documentational purposes.

+#### Sentence markup
+Sentence markup using `<span>` and `@class="sentence"` is allowed.
+This is used in Media Overlays talking book production, as targets for SMIL references when providing sentence-level synchronised audio.